Petrobras opens administrative investigation into refinery sale

 Renamed Mataripe Refinery, the project was sold for US$ 1.65 billion (R$ 8.03 billion at current exchange rates) to the Mubadala Capital fund, an investment division of Mubadala Investment Company, an Abu Dhabi investment company that belongs to to the royal family of the United Arab Emirates.

-The release of the report reignited suspicions surrounding gifts given by the United Arab Emirates government to former president Jair Bolsonaro in October 2019 and November 2021, precisely the month in which the refinery was sold.
-Two weapons, a rifle and a pistol were returned to Caixa Econômica Federal by order of the Federal Audit Court (TCU).
+The release of the report reignited suspicions surrounding gifts given by the United Arab Emirates government to former president Jair Bolsonaro from October 2019 to November 2021.
+Two weapons, a rifle and a pistol were returned to Caixa Econômica Federal as determined by the TCU (Court Union accounts).

 In addition to the returned gifts, the Federal Police are investigating jewelry and sculptures given by public authorities in the United Arab Emirates.
 On two official trips, one in October 2019 and another in November 2021, Bolsonaro received a table clock studded with diamonds, emeralds and rubies, a censer in gilded wood and three sculptures, one of which was decorated with details in gold, silver and diamonds.